 As we grow up and age, we first manage to control this accumulation, by taking in negative entropy in form of food from our surroundings “pausing” or “counteracting” the 2nd Law of Thermodynamics.

-However, over time, entropy increases which results in the random loss of molecular fidelity, and accumulates to slowly overwhelm maintenance systems, establishing maximum entropy, death.
-Having said that, there are at least 13 other biological and 4 nonbiological theories of aging, some of which e.g. the “Misrepair Accumulation Theory” can be explained by the thermodynamics of information copying.
+However, over time, entropy increases.
+This results in the random loss of molecular fidelity.
+It accumulates to slowly overwhelm maintenance systems, establishing maximum entropy, death.
+Having said that, there are at least 13 other biological and 4 nonbiological theories of ageing, some of which e.g. the “Misrepair Accumulation Theory” can be explained by the thermodynamics of information copying.